davereid/awesome-anti-trump-pence/README.md

 # Awesome Influence list

+Things to do:

+* Contact your representatives via phone (not via email or social media)
 * [re:act](http://eepurl.com/co65ar) is a weekly list of a few concrete things you can do to take action during the Trump presidency.

 ## Important Organizations that need support